and how Downtown Garage can help you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 Misalignment

 A car’s suspension system connects the wheels to the rest of the car.
-A collision can throw the sustention system out of its usual alignment.
+A collision can throw the suspension system out of its usual alignment.
 Effects of misalignment include:

 • Reduced fuel economy